-Martha Odumu is a co chair as well as the project Manager of Odumehaje Medical Mission.
-She helps shape the organization's activities to align with its vision, and manages the organization's programs and events.
+Mrs. Martha Odumu is the co-founder and Program Manager of Odumehaje Christian Medical Mission.
+She helps shape the organization's activities to align with its vision, and provides oversight on its projects and events.

-Her passion for missions began to ignite when she served in these rural mission hospitals.
-She remembered the sacriﬁces of the missionaries at Mkar - where she was born and bred - and how much impact their hospitals and schools made to her life and that of the Community that was socially and economically disadvantaged.
-Also, she got her first hand missionary challenge from her parents who served sacriﬁcially across NKST Mission hospitals in Tiv land of Benue State.
-More so, after witnessing the numerous complications brought in from patients having to travel from far distances due to lack of nearby health facilities and malpractices by quacks, She knew she was some day going to be of help to these group of people.
+Her passion for missions began to ignite when she served in the Rural Mission Hospitals.
+She was also challenged by the sacriﬁces of the NKST missionaries at Mkar - where she was born and bred - and how much impact their hospitals and schools made to her life and that of the Community that was socially and economically disadvantaged.
+She got her ﬁrst missionary challenge from her parents who served sacriﬁcially across NKST Mission Hospitals in Benue State; and the numerous complications she saw from patients brought in from far distances due to lack of nearby healthcare facilities and quackery were her strong motivations.
+She knew she would someday be of help to the less privileged.

-Martha is widely travelled and has experienced health care internationally and seeks to domesticate her knowledge and experience in the rural communities where Health Care is a key issue.
+Odumu is widely travelled and has experienced health care internationally.
+She seeks to domesticate her knowledge and experience in the rural communities where quality Health Care is a key issue.